 Pond in a Raised Bed

-That’s when I got the idea to put it by the front porch.
+That’s when I got the idea to put one by the front porch.
+(I would never do this if there were any small children around.
+Safety first.)

 Because the soil was clay and mixed with rubbish dumped by the house builder, I could not dig a hole for it so I put it in a raised bed instead.